adelkesc/exercises_02/README.md

 Implement the necessary test in a main method.

-## Exercise 2, Interfaces
+## Exercise 3, Interfaces
-Make a copy of your solution from Exercise 1 (implementation of the UML diagram above) and extend the implementation with the following exercise:
+Make a copy of your solution to the exercise above (implementation of the UML diagram above) and extend the implementation with the following exercise:

 The objective of this exercise is to write an `IStudent` interface and a `PartTimeStudent` class that implements it.
 These may be used in a scenario where employees are allowed to register as part time students; as such one can be an employee and a student at the same time.